-MSH-21 Message Profile Identifier shall be populated with "LAB-29^IHE".
+MSH-21 Message Profile Identifier shall be populated with at minimum with one occurrence of "LAB-29^IHE".

 The PATIENT and VISIT segments groups are optional and may be used to provide patient information.

 The SPECIMEN group is mandatory and shall be used to provide specimen and specimen container information.